ZeDiogo/PRI1819/project_PRI_final_group8/readme.txt

 Information Processing and Retrieval - Course Project - Group 8 Andreia Rogério 78557 Francisca Ribeiro 81117 José Diogo Oliveira 75255

+To run the project:
+Enter code directory:
+>> cd code/

 a) Ad hoc search on the collection of documents

 To run the code for this part in the command line just introduce: